R2S-ver/ABS-3D-Printing-Guide/README.md

 - Observe how ABS behaves under different enclosure temperatures and print conditions.
 - Identify the most common failure modes during printing.
 - Test how thermal stability affects warping, adhesion, and extrusion reliability.
-- Compare different tuning strategies and physical fixes.
+- Experiment with how changes to different variables affect print quality.
 - Build a practical workflow that can later be reused for similar materials.

 ---

 ## 3. Material Background

 **ABS (Acrylonitrile Butadiene Styrene)** is a widely used engineering thermoplastic known for its toughness, impact resistance, and relatively good heat resistance.
-Compared with PLA, it is generally more suitable for parts that need better mechanical durability or higher temperature tolerance.
+Compared with PLA and PETG, it is generally better suited for parts that need stronger mechanical performance, better long-term durability, and improved resistance to higher temperatures.

-However, ABS also comes with a few well-known challenges during FDM printing:

-- It tends to **shrink while cooling**, which makes warping more likely.
-- It often benefits from a **stable heated enclosure**.
-- It can suffer from **poor first-layer adhesion** if the build surface or temperature setup is not well tuned.
-- If the thermal balance is poor, it may contribute to **heat creep** and extrusion problems.
-- It is more sensitive to ambient airflow, enclosure design, and print speed than easier materials.

-Because of these characteristics, ABS is often less forgiving than PLA, but when the printing environment is properly controlled, it can produce strong and functional parts.
+### ABS vs PLA and PETG

+- **PLA** is usually the easiest material to print.
+It has good surface quality and low warping, but it is less resistant to heat, impact, sunlight and long-term mechanical stress.
+- **PETG** sits between PLA and ABS in many cases.
+It is stronger and more durable than PLA, and it handles moisture and general wear better, but it can still be easier to print than ABS.
+- **ABS** is more demanding, but it offers better heat resistance, impact strength, and long-term usability for functional parts.

+### Practical differences

+- **Service life:** ABS is generally better suited for long-term functional use than PLA, especially when parts are exposed to stress, heat or repeated handling.
+- **Resistance to the environment:** ABS usually performs better than PLA in warmer environments and under mechanical load.
+PETG also performs well, especially where toughness and moderate flexibility are needed.
+- **Water resistance:** ABS, PLA, and PETG are all commonly used for parts that may be exposed to moisture, but none of them are truly waterproof by default.
+Layer adhesion, infill, geometry and post-processing matter a lot.
+ABS is often preferred when better sealing or post-processing is needed.
+- **Material performance:** ABS is typically stronger in heat and more impact-resistant than PLA.
+PETG is often easier to print than ABS while still offering good toughness, but ABS remains a more challenging material to dial in correctly.

+Because of these characteristics, ABS can be seen as a **real test of a consumer FDM printer’s stability and thermal control**.
+It is not just a material choice, but also a test of whether the machine, enclosure, and slicer settings are balanced well enough for demanding printing conditions.

+This filament may also have aged during storage.
+It was kept in an open space at room temperature(around 22C) for an extended period, which may have affected its condition.
+Before printing, it was dried at **65°C for 8 hours** to reduce moisture-related issues.

 ---